lancenacabuan/Shaliah/README.md

-Holy Trinity, worthy of the same worship as the Father."* The Biblical Unitarian answer is: *"You are the Christ, the Son of the living God, uniquely representing the one Father."* Both responses seek to glorify Jesus---in the first, by lifting him into the Godhead, and in the second, by fully acknowledging his God-given authority and role as Savior while keeping the Godhead singular.
+Holy Trinity, worthy of the same worship as the Father."* The Biblical Unitarian answer is: *"You are the Christ, the Son of the living God, uniquely representing the one Father."* Both responses seek to glorify Jesus–-in the first, by lifting him into the Godhead, and in the second, by fully acknowledging his God-given authority and role as Savior while keeping the Godhead singular.
 Both recognize him as **Lord and Messiah**; both assert that our salvation and hope are found in him.

-In the spirit of academic and spiritual humility, we conclude that further dialogue---guided by Scripture, history, and love---can perhaps lead to deeper insight.
+In the spirit of academic and spiritual humility, we conclude that further dialogue–-guided by Scripture, history, and love–-can perhaps lead to deeper insight.
 The church might learn from the Biblical Unitarian emphasis on the oneness of God and the real humanity of Jesus, even as it holds to the Trinitarian intuition that in Jesus we encounter